- Administration >

 List the new log files to view the newly-created log:

-There should be two log files listed: server1.log
+There should be two log files listed: server1.log, which is the

 original log file.